 We are taking the following steps today to meet these targets.

 - We are investing in the latest technology passenger aircraft.
 Between 2020 & 2022 we added three A321neos to our fleet.
-The most fuel efficient and quietest of any aircraft in its class, the A321 neoLR is the future of passenger flying at Titan Airways and will replace our Boeing 757’s by the end of 2023.
-This will reduce carbon emissions from our operations by 30%.
+The most fuel efficient and quietest of any aircraft in its class, the A321 neoLR is the future of passenger flying at Titan Airways.
+We have met our sustainability target for 2023 of retiring all of our Boeing 757’s, reducing carbon emissions on like-for-like flights by 30%.

 - We are leading the way in reducing emissions from air freight operations.
 In 2020 we became the first carrier in the northern hemisphere – and one of the first in the world – to operate the Airbus A321P2F.
-We now operate three of these freighter aircraft and these will replace our Boeing 737 cargo aircraft by the end of 2023.
-The A321-200P2F produces 25% less emissions per available kg of payload.
+We now operate five of these freighter aircraft and have met our 2023 commitment of replacing all of our Boeing 737 Classic cargo aircraft.
+The A321-200P2F produces 25% less emissions per available kg of payload than the 737 Classic.

 - We are working with our suppliers to offer our customers flights using Sustainable Aviation Fuel (SAF).
 In 2021 Titan Airways partnered with Air bp to operate our first flight using SAF.
 A 35% blend was used for flights to COP26 reducing life cycle emissions by 28%.